The Ultimate Dealership Trade-in Guide for 2025

-I highly recommend selling your trade-in privately than trading it in at a dealership.
-You will get more money selling it on your own.
+I highly recommend selling your trade-in privately rather than at a dealership.
+You will make more money selling it on your own.
 But if you must trade with a dealer, my dealership trade-in guide will help you navigate the process.

 I understand that some people must trade in their vehicles because they don’t have the time or patience, and that’s okay.
-Two standard practices during the trade-in process are offering you wholesale prices or less and attempting to “hold money on your trade.”
-This means a dealer will initially provide less than your vehicle is worth during the negotiation process.
+During the trade-in process, two standard practices are offering you wholesale prices or less and attempting to “hold money on your trade.”
+This means a dealer will initially provide less than your vehicle is worth during negotiation.

 What is a Trade-in?